gorkunov/smartgf.vim/README.markdown

 which fail in most cases and look useless especially for me as ruby developer.

 One day I started designing Smartgf.
 It combines tools for best results.
-It uses ack instead of grep because ack is faster.
-It skips comments and prioritizes method definitions.
-It also uses filetype filters.
-It uses ctags only for gems (from Gemfile).
+It combines best tools such as the\_sivler\_searcher, ctags and inline-filters (by filetype, skip comment, set top definitions).

 Since I have been starting using Smargf I love it.

 Installation
 ------------
-First of all you need to have installed [ack](http://betterthangrep.com/).
+First of all you need to have installed [ag](https://github.com/ggreer/the_silver_searcher).
 So run this:

-    # on ubuntu
-    sudo apt-get install ack-grep

     # on mac with homebrew
-    brew install ack
+    brew install the_silver_searcher

-Or see details instruction [here](https://github.com/mileszs/ack.vim).
+Or see details instruction [here](https://github.com/ggreer/the_silver_searcher).

 If you Rails/Ruby developer you should install [ctags](http://ctags.sourceforge.net/)